-I used to think that if I was hard on myself then I would improve in the areas I felt lackluster.
-But the opposite is true because feelings of shame release chemicals in the body that shut down the learning centers of the brain which makes it then impossible to improve.
-Feelings of kindness actually release dopamine into the body, which not only feels good but also opens the learning centers of the brain.
+I used to think that if I was hard on myself then I would improve in the areas where I felt down on myself.
+I learned from neuroscience that the opposite is true because feelings of shame release chemicals in the body that shut down the learning centers of the brain.
+This then makes it almost impossible to improve.
+Feelings of kindness, self-compassion actually release dopamine into the body, which not only feels good but also opens the learning centers of the brain.

 Recent research found that people who practice self-compassion are more motivated, relaxed and are happier than people who don't like letting themselves off the hook very easily.

-T. Harv Eker, who wrote Secrets of the Millionaire Mind points out in a recent blog that feelings are just feelings and it is important to express them, even just in writing so they don't become toxic and fester inside of us.
+T. Harv Eker, who wrote Secrets of the Millionaire Mind points out in a recent blog that feelings are just feelings and it is important to express them, even just writing them down, so they don't become toxic and fester inside of us.

 I love what Iyanla Vanzant says about putting what you think are your shortfalls, what you think are your flaws and quirks, right out there and to declare them out front to take all the charge out of them.